thirtysixthspan/shall_we_play_a_game/README.md

 A draw is called if the King is not in check and there is no valid move that can be made.

+# Implementing the Game

+## Pieces
+The basic elements in the game.
+Each piece has a role which constrains the way in which the piece may be moved.

+## Board
+The set of Pieces and the game space.

+## Players
+The actors playing the Game in competition against each other.

+## Rules
+The set of constraints that govern the Players and the Board.

+## Game
+The Players
+The Rules
+The Board